SpiNNakerManchester/network_tester/command_format.md

 All values are little endian and all instructions must be 32-bit word aligned.

-In this version of the specification, all commands have a number in the range 0-255.
+All commands have a number in the range 0-255 which is specified in the 8 least significant bits of the first word of each command.
+All other bits of this word should be ignored unless otherwise specified.

 Upon reading an unrecognised instruction number, the interpreter should halt and report an error.